m-laprise/llamaparty/step_by_step_resources.md

 # Obtaining pre-trained weights: Hugging Face 101

 Useful resources:

 * [Hugging Face Transformers Library (Python library documentation)](https://huggingface.co/docs/transformers/philosophy), built by and for the open-source community
   * Hugging Face is a great way to get started with LLMs.
 For most social science use cases, it probably represents the ideal trade-off between ease of use and flexibility
 * [Model Hub](https://huggingface.co/models)
   * Start with a model from this list
+* To go further: [Complete Transformers Course](https://huggingface.co/learn/nlp-course/chapter1/1) and its [Github repo](https://github.com/huggingface/course)
 * Choosing a model:
-  * This 2023 review paper [Harnessing the Power of LLMs in Practice: A Survey on ChatGPT and Beyond](https://arxiv.org/abs/2304.13712) includes a discussion of available foundation model families and architectures, both commercial and open-source, with their respective strengths and limitations, along with a great family tree visualization
+  * This 2023 review paper [Harnessing the Power of LLMs in Practice: A Survey on ChatGPT and Beyond](https://arxiv.org/abs/2304.13712) includes a discussion of available foundation model families and architectures, both commercial and open-source, with their respective strengths and limitations, along with a great **family tree** visualization
   * The [Transformer models: an introduction and catalog — 2023 Edition (blog)](https://amatriain.net/blog/transformer-models-an-introduction-and-catalog-2d1e9039f376/), and now its associated pre-print [Transformer models: an introduction and catalog](https://arxiv.org/abs/2302.07730), "a short and simple catalog and classification of the most popular Transformer models."
-    * It includes introductory explanations about transformers and goes over all transformer based models which are either open-source or for which sufficient information has been released to the public.
-    * This is a fairly exhaustive list, and the authors have been updating it every few months.
+    * This is a fairly exhaustive list, and the authors have been updating it every few months, but it does not include much information about each model.
   * [What LLM to use?](https://github.com/continuedev/what-llm-to-use) is a brief overview of both open-source and commercial **coding-specific** models, up to date October 2023
-* To go further: [Complete Transformers Course](https://huggingface.co/learn/nlp-course/chapter1/1) and its [Github repo](https://github.com/huggingface/course)

 Why pre-trained?
 * See white paper on [Current Best Practices for Training LLMs from Scratch](https://files.catbox.moe/6x8ct9.pdf) by Rebecca Li, Andrea Parker, Justin Tenuto